 At the outbreak of war, Paris was still the undisputed leader of world fashion.
 The commercial buyers headed as usual to the Parisian Autumn Haute Couture collections.
 The collections that year reflected the reality of what was to come, with women’s day wear looking more and more ‘masculine’ and tailored.
 The whimsical broad shouldered suits of 1938 now became boxy and military.
 Luxury evening wear was produced more for the American buyers, rather than for European.

-For a while, London and Paris designers were falling over themselves to come up with clever clothes for ‘women at war’, the garment names even hinting at exciting times ahead – ‘shelter pyjamas‘, ‘siren suits‘ and so on.
+For a while in the early 1940’s, fashion designers in London and Paris fell over themselves to come up with clever clothes for ‘women at war’.
+Garment names even hinted at exciting times ahead – shelter pajamas, siren suits, and so on.
 Even a handbag which converted into a gas mask!
 However the horrible reality of war put a stop to frivolity.
 The 1940 Paris autumn collections were completed just before the German occupying forces swept their way into Paris that June.

 Despite the Unites States entry into war in 1941, the fashion industry flourished with the help of Hollywood, and while Paris’s star was fading under fascist occupation, American fashion became the prominent player during the war years.

-During the early war years of the 1940’s, women’s wardrobes were thus kept to a minimum, with an emphasis on frugality and versatility.
+Women’s wardrobes were kept to a minimum in the early 1940’s .An emphasis on frugality and versatility.
 Looking at wedding photos of that period, they were simple affairs, very often with the bridesmaids in uniform.
-It was the utility clothing era, the ‘make-do-and-mend’ era, when a woman’s style was hindered by budget and rationing.
+It was the utility clothing era, the ‘make-do-and-mend‘ era, when a woman’s style was hindered by budget and rationing.
 In England, some interesting novelties appeared such as luminous buttons for blackout conditions.

-The luxury synthetic Nylon, introduced in May 1940 had revolutionised women’s clothing and in particular, hosiery, only to be diverted to war production and labelled a luxury.
-A pair of nylons were a sure way to a young British or French girls heart and in 1944 American servicemen arrived with kit bags copiously filled with them.
+The luxury synthetic Nylon, introduced in May 1940 had revolutionized 1940s fashion, and in particular, hosiery, only to be diverted to war production and labelled a luxury.
+A pair of Nylon stockings in the early 1940’s were a sure way to a young British or French girls heart and in 1944 American servicemen arrived with kit bags copiously filled with them.

 In Britain during the 1914 – 1918 war, the rationing of commodities including clothing, brought about the idea and subsequent late introduction of “standard clothing” in 1917.
 It was dropped shortly after the war ended as imports and manufacturing returned to normal.